tomoswootton/D73-EC-curve-search-tool/README.txt

 genECCCodeScalarMult(data), genECCCodeIsogency(data)
 	Generate the ECCCode.txt files each round.
 They generate random G values and write a list of tuples to the file, while making sure to catch type errors for invalid parameters

+printECCcodeSamples(curve,u,v,numEntries)
+	prints numEntries ECCcode lines for each isogeny point on the given curve.
+Use to find interesting ECCcode generators

 makeCurve(data)
 	Is its own function just to simplify error catching while generating curves